kodecocodes/i9t/multitasking/multitasking.markdown

 Any new project created in Xcode 7 is automatically multitasking-ready.
 An existing app you convert to Xcode 7 automatically becomes multitasking-ready if your app:

-* is a universal app
+* Is a universal app
-* is compiled with SDK 9.x
+* Is compiled with SDK 9.x
-* supports all orientations
+* Supports all orientations
-* uses launch storyboard
+* Uses a launch storyboard

 Since all the required criteria are in place, Travelog automatically becomes multitasking ready.
 That's great news, but just because it's multitasking ready doesn't mean that everything will work as expected.
 The remainder of this chapter will help you work through common pitfalls encountered when converting existing apps to multitasking apps.